If you want to know what’s going on at Christmas in Plymouth 2023, then you’ve come to the right place.

 How did I do?

-If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three very small boys on a daily basis.
+If you like a bit of social media madness, pop over to my Facebook page where you’ll be able to have a laugh at what ridiculousness goes on in my house with three boys on a daily basis.
 Warning – there is often sarcasm, and usually swearing.
-There are also great travel reviews and some AWESOME giveaways.
+There are also great travel reviews and the odd giveaway.
 Feel free to join my Twins, Tantrums and Cold Coffee – Shits and Giggles Parenting Group too, where everyone shares their hilarious stories.

-And if you want to work with me, feel free to give me a shout here or at email@example.com and I’ll get back to you.
+And if you want to work with me, feel free to give me a shout at firstname.lastname@example.org and I’ll get back to you.